waveform80/picamera/docs/faq.rst

 to hit ``Ctrl+D`` to terminate the Python process (which should also shut down the camera).

-Before starting a preview, you may want to set :attr:`~picamera.PiCamera.preview_alpha` to something like 128.
-This should ensure that when the preview is display it is partially transparent so you can still see your console.
+When starting a preview, you may want to set the *alpha* parameter of the :meth:`~picamera.PiCamera.start_preview` method to something like 128.
+This should ensure that when the preview is displayed, it is partially transparent so you can still see your console.

 How much power does the camera require?
 =======================================